MoonPoet/xaprb-src/content/blog/2008/02/10/maatkit-version-1753-released.md

   - Open Source
 ---

 This release contains minor bug fixes and new features.
-Besides the little bug fixes, there's a fun new feature in mk-heartbeat: it can auto-discover slaves recursively, and show the replication delay on all of them, to wit:
+Besides the little bug fixes, there's a fun new feature in mk-heartbeat: it can auto-discover replicas recursively, and show the replication delay on all of them, to wit:

 <pre>baron@keywest ~ $ mk-heartbeat --check --host master -D rkdb --recurse 10
 master 0